 Most Successful Teams

-One of the most interesting facts about the Premier League is that since it started back in 1992 there have ben 49 teams that have competed, yet only 6 teems have managed to win the title.
-Baring Leicester who won the league in 2015/16 season and Blackburn Rovers who won the 1994/95 season, only Arsenal, Manchester United and Manchester City have won the league.
+One of the most interesting facts about the Premier League is that since it started back in 1992 there have been 49 teams that have competed, yet only 7 teams have managed to win the title.
+Baring Liverpool in 2019/20, Leicester City who won the league in 2015/16 season and Blackburn Rovers who won the 1994/95 season, only Arsenal, Manchester United and Manchester City have won the league.

 Manchester United are by far away the most successful team in the league, winning the title on 13 separate occasions.
 Their first came in the opening season in 1992/93 and are the only team to have won the league 3 times in a row, doing It twice in 1998 – 2001 and 2006 – 2009.
-They also have the joint most top four finishes with 11 to their name, tied with Arsenal, with Chelsea and Liverpool both having 8 a piece.
-Below is a list of the top 5 Premier League winners.
+They also have the joint most top four finishes with 24 to their name, ahead of Arsenal with 21 and Chelsea and Liverpool both having 17 a piece.

 Most Successful Players

 In terms of goalscorers, there is one player that stands head and shoulders above the rest, Alan Shearer.
 Spanning over a 14 year career, Shearer had managed to score an incredible 260 goals in that time from 441 games, working at a goal every 0.59 games.
 To highlight how impressive his record has been, the next best is Wayne Rooney, who currently has 208 goals to his name.
 Even though Rooney is still playing, it looks unlikely that he will get near the record.